 Former Alexion · Chief of Staff to CEO

 Good science doesn't die in the lab.
-It dies in diligence: endpoints regulators love but payers won't reimburse, partnership terms that look standard but strangle you later, and trial designs that please the FDA but make your drug commercially worthless.
+It dies in commercial diligence: endpoints regulators love but payers won't reimburse, partnership terms that look standard but strangle you later, and trial designs that please the FDA but make your drug commercially worthless.
 I spent five years inside Alexion watching how billion-dollar decisions actually get made.
 Now I help founders pressure-test decisions before pharma does.

 I tell you the reasons pharma will pass—before you waste six months trying to impress them.